Insighter2k/Kup-Translator/README.md

 /to => In each KUP files, there are names in this format "textXYZ".
 You can set the number until which the tool shall do the translation.
 Example: /to:2100 **Optional**

-Full example: SimpleKupTranslator.exe /file:"C:\temp\test.kup" /lng:ro /from:1200 /to:1250
+Full example: KupTranslator.Simple.exe /file:"C:\temp\test.kup" /lng:ro /from:1200 /to:1250

 ## Log Files
 A Log file is being created in the current directory where application is executed.